savoirfairelinux/opendht/README.md

  * Light C++11 Kademlia DHT library
  * Simple API
  * Support for arbitrary value types (with common types built-in)
- * Optional crypto layer with data signature and encryption (using GnuTLS)
+ * Optional crypto/identity layer with data signature and encryption (using GnuTLS)
  * Value edition authentified by the crypto layer or with custom per-value-type hooks
  * Fast bootstrap and announce time
+ * Not compatible with Bittorrent DHT (mainline).
  * Originally based on https://github.com/jech/dht by Juliusz Chroboczek

 ***work in progress***